hsulab/GDPy/docs/source/routines/index.rst

 Routines
 ========

-This section demonstrates several advanced methods that is made up of basic components.
+This section demonstrates several advanced methods to explore the configuration space, which are made up of basic components.

 List of Routines
 ----------------